CLINICAL PHARMACOLOGY

 Chronic Insomnia

-ROZEREM was studied in two randomized, double-blind trials in subjects with chronic insomnia employing polysomnography (PSG).
+Three randomized, double-blind trials in subjects with chronic insomnia employing polysomnography (PSG) were provided as objective support of Rozerem’s effectiveness in sleep initiation.

-One study enrolled younger adults (aged 18 to 64 years, inclusive) with chronic insomnia and employed a parallel design in which the subjects received a single, nightly dose of ROZEREM 8 mg or 16 mg or matching placebo for 35 days.
+One study enrolled younger adults (aged 18 to 64 years, inclusive) with chronic insomnia and employed a parallel design in which the subjects received a single, nightly dose of ROZEREM (8 mg or 16 mg) or matching placebo for 35 days.
 PSG was performed on the first two nights in each of Weeks 1, 3, and 5 of treatment.
-Both doses of ROZEREM reduced the average latency to persistent sleep at each of the time points when compared to placebo.
+ROZEREM reduced the average latency to persistent sleep at each of the time points when compared to placebo.
+The 16 mg dose conferred no additional benefit for sleep initiation.

 The second study employing PSG was a three-period crossover trial performed in subjects aged 65 years and older with a history of chronic insomnia.
-Subjects received ROZEREM 4 mg or 8 mg or placebo and underwent PSG assessment in a sleep laboratory for two consecutive nights in each of the three study periods.
-Both doses of ROZEREM reduced latency to persistent sleep compared to placebo.
+Subjects received ROZEREM (4 mg or 8 mg) or placebo and underwent PSG assessment in a sleep laboratory for two consecutive nights in each of the three study periods.
+Both doses of ROZEREM reduced latency to persistent sleep when compared to placebo.

 A randomized, double-blind, parallel group study was conducted in outpatients aged 65 years and older with chronic insomnia and employed subjective measures of efficacy (sleep diaries).
-Subjects received ROZEREM 4 mg or 8 mg or placebo for 35 nights.
-Both doses of ROZEREM reduced patient-reported sleep latency compared to placebo.
+Subjects received ROZEREM (4 mg or 8 mg) or placebo for 35 nights.
+ROZEREM reduced patient-reported sleep latency compared to placebo.
 A similarly designed study performed in younger adults (aged 18-64 years) using 8 mg and 16 mg of ramelteon did not replicate this finding of reduced patient-reported sleep latency compared to placebo.

 Transient Insomnia

-In a randomized, double-blind, parallel-group trial using a first-night-effect model, healthy adults received placebo or ROZEREM 8 mg or 16 mg before spending one night in a sleep laboratory and being evaluated with PSG.
-The 8 mg dose demonstrated a decrease in mean latency to persistent sleep as compared to placebo.
+In a randomized, double-blind, parallel-group trial using a first-night-effect model, healthy adults received placebo or ROZEREM before spending one night in a sleep laboratory and being evaluated with PSG.
+ROZEREM demonstrated a decrease in mean latency to persistent sleep as compared to placebo.

-Studies Pertinent to Safety Concerns for Sleep-Promoting Agents
+1 4.2 Studies Pertinent to Safety Concerns for Sleep-promoting Drugs

 Results from Human Laboratory Abuse Liability Studies